pmairoldi/jest-preset-typescript-react-native/README.md

 }
 ```

+For coverage data, the only way i've figured out how to get the right data for the ts/tsx file is to make the sourceMaps inline.
+To do so add `"inlineSourceMap": true` to your `tsconfig.json` file.

 ## Update react-native default settings

 By default when creating a react-native project jest will be already configured for you in the `package.json` as follows: